devstream-io/devstream/docs/plugins/github-repo-scaffolding-golang.md

 tools:
 # name of the instance with github-repo-scaffolding-golang
 - name: go-webapp-repo
-  plugin:
-    # kind of the plugin
+  # name of the plugin
-    kind: github-repo-scaffolding-golang
+  plugin: github-repo-scaffolding-golang
-    # version of the plugin
-    # checkout the version from the GitHub releases
-    version: 0.3.0
   # options for the plugin
   options:
     # the repo's owner.
 It should be case-sensitive here; strictly use your GitHub user name; please change the value below.